Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps: Introduction

-\end{cor} Fix a fibered $M$.
-In a fibered cone, there exists fibrations $f_i$ and monodromy $\phi_i$ such that $\tn{ent}_{\phi_i} \rightarrow 0$ and the genus $g_i$ of fibers $S_i$ $\rightarrow \infty$.
-The intersection number of $S_i$ and $\gamma$ also tend to infinity. \begin{q} Is there any \msl which is not closed geodesics?
-What about the fibration case?
-Can we bound the entropy from above by the length of the circumference? \end{q} Biringer and Souto in \cite{bsRanksMappingTori} show that the $\epsilon$-electric circumference is $\approx$ the translation length of $\phi$.
+\end{cor} A natural question is whether this inequality always holds, which essentially asks about the structure of \msl for fibered cohomology classes.
+A related question is \begin{q} Does there exist a \msl in a closed hyperbolic $3$-manifold which is not a union of closed geodesics? \end{q} Biringer and Souto in \cite{bsRanksMappingTori} show that the $\epsilon$-electric circumference is $\approx$ the translation length of $\phi$.
 Recently, Italiano, Martelli, and Migliorini \cite{imm-hyp5ManifoldFiberoverthecirclet} made a breakthrough by discovering a $5$-dimensional hyperbolic manifold that fibers over the circle and solving conjectures in geometric group theory.
-Even though \cite{kmNormalizedEntropyVolumePA} builds upon many tools that rely on three-dimension crucially, since the Lipschitz constant, fiber translation length, and topological entropy are independent of dimension, it is natural to wonder \begin{q} Does a version of \eqref{distance bounded by 3entropy} ($d_{\alpha} < 3\entphi$) hold for higher dimensional hyperbolic manifolds which fiber? \end{q} More generally, we have the following motivation.
-Suppose $M$ is a closed manifold and $\phi$ is a homeomorphism of $M$.
-The mapping torus of $(M, \phi)$ supports many metrics.
-If it supports a hyperbolic structure, does a natural relationship exist between the geometric invariants of the hyperbolic $M$ and the dynamic invariants of the homeomorphism $\phi$?
-If a sequence of closed hyperbolic $3$-manifolds $M_j$ converges geometrically to a cusped $N$, then up to a subsequence $\vol(M_j)$ increases toward $\vol(N)$.
-We have
+Even though \cite{kmNormalizedEntropyVolumePA} builds upon many tools that rely on three-dimension crucially, the Lipschitz constant, fiber translation length, and topological entropy are independent of dimension.
+It is natural to wonder whether this generalizes to higher dimensional fibered hyperbolic manifolds.

-in which case the coefficient on the left-hand side is constant.
-It is natural to wonder whether there are examples where $\|\cdot \|_{L^2(M_j)} / \| \cdot \|_{Th(M_j)}$ are bounded from above by constant.
-We find for a generic sequence obtained from Dehn filling $N$, this is the case.
-Let $(p_1/q_1, \cdots, p_n/q_n)\in T^n$ be the space of Dehn filling coefficients. \begin{restatable}{theorem}{theoremGenericGrowth} Suppose $N$ has $n$ cusps.
-Then except for a piecewise smooth finite subcomplex $X(N) \subset T^n$ of codimension at least $1$, all Dehn fillings are $\epsilon$ homologically thick and thus almost all closed manifold $M_j$ obtained from Dehn filling $N$ satisfies: